Somaliland: Arts

 Islam and poetry have been described as the twin pillars of Somali culture.
 Somali poetry is mainly oral, with both male and female poets.
 They use things that are common in the Somali language as metaphors.
 Almost all Somalis are Sunni Muslims and Islam is vitally important to the Somali sense of national identity.
 Most Somalis do not belong to a specific mosque or sect and can pray in any mosque they find.

 Celebrations come in the form of religious festivities.
 Two of the most important are Eid ul-Adha and Eid ul-Fitr, which marks the end of the fasting month.
 Families get dressed up to visit one another, and money is donated to the poor.
 Other holidays include 26 June and 18 May, which celebrate British Somaliland's independence and the Somaliland region's establishment, respectively; the latter, however, is not recognised by the international community.

 Henna powder is mixed with water and then applied on the hair.

 In the nomadic culture, where one's possessions are frequently moved, there is little reason for the plastic arts to be highly developed.
 Somalis embellish and decorate their woven and wooden milk jugs (haamo; the most decorative jugs are made in Ceerigaabo) as well as wooden headrests.
 Traditional dance is also important, though mainly as a form of courtship among young people.
 One such dance known as Ciyaar Soomaali is a local favourite.

 An important form of art in Somali culture is henna art.
 The custom of applying henna dates back to antiquity.
-During special occasions, a Somali woman's hands and feet are expected to be covered in decorative mendhi.
+During special occasions, a Somali woman's hands and feet are expected to be covered in decorative mehndi.
 Girls and women usually apply or decorate their hands and feet in henna on festive celebrations like Eid or weddings.
 The henna designs vary from very simple to highly intricate.
 Somali designs vary, with some more modern and simple while others are traditional and intricate.
 Traditionally, only women apply it as body art, as it is considered a feminine custom.
 Henna is not only applied on the hands and feet but is also used as a dye.
 Somali men and women alike use henna as a dye to change their hair colour.
 Women are free to apply henna on their hair as most of the time they are wearing a hijab.